patriarchy

 However you cut it, patriarchy is the air we breathe, the water we drink, the loved ones we live with.
 We cannot individually buy-self-out of it or decide to opt-out.
 We cannot choice-feminism ourselves out of being structurally, physically, culturally, legally, psychologically – basically, materially – positioned as disempowered, dominated, subjugated, controlled, just to varied levels.

-Personal emotional or financial sense of self-liberation is not the same as material one for our whole sub-class, for all women and femmes.
+Personal emotional or financial sense of self-liberation is not the same as material one for our whole sub-class, for all women and gender queers.
 And often under patriarchal capitalism what can situationally, individually make us feel “empowered” (ie. getting plastic surgery or working jobs that rely on “exploiting men back”), is often not empowering to our sisters in oppression – nor ourselves long-term either.
+If everybody just makes the survival choice to “help” themselves, nothing can ever change.

-Sometimes we interpret it as “empowerment” when we are simply trying to individually avoid the ridicule, social punishment, rejection, being irrelevant, invisible, omitted, hurt, uncared for, unprotected, unloved, unhoused.
+Sometimes we interpret some choices as as “empowerment” when we are simply trying to individually avoid the ridicule, social punishment, rejection, being irrelevant, invisible, omitted, hurt, uncared for, unprotected, unloved, unhoused.

 Let’s raise the bar for experiencing our power and autonomy, for all of us!
 Let’s go and get truly free.